Marty Marion: Baseball career

 Marion's playing career was interrupted in 1951 by knee and back injuries.
 That season, he succeeded Eddie Dyer as manager of the Cardinals, leading them to an 80–73 record and a third place finish, but was replaced by Eddie Stanky at the end of 1951.
 He then moved to the American League Browns as a player-coach, and took the reins from Rogers Hornsby on June 10, 1952, as their player-manager.
 The last pilot in St. Louis Browns history, he was let go after the 1953 season when the Browns moved to Baltimore as the Orioles.
 He then signed as a coach for the White Sox for the 1954 campaign and was promoted to manager that September, when skipper Paul Richards left Chicago to take on the dual jobs of field manager and general manager in Baltimore.
 Marion led the White Sox for two-plus seasons, finishing third in the American League each time, before he stepped down at the end of 1956.

 In 1958, Marion purchased the Double-A minor league Houston Buffaloes from the Cardinals, and successfully moved the team to the Triple-A level under the Chicago Cubs farm system.
 He later sold the team to a group led by William Hopkins on August 16, 1960.
 Hopkins then sold the team to the Houston Sports Association led by Roy Hofheinz who had obtained a major league franchise in the National League which became the Houston Astros.

 Career statistics

 In a 13-season career, Marion posted a .263 batting average with 36 home runs and 624 RBI in 1572 games.
 His career fielding percentage was .969.
-He made All-Star Game appearances from 1943–44 and 1946–1950 (There was no All-Star Game in 1945).
+He made All-Star Game appearances from 1943 to 1944 and 1946–1950 (There was no All-Star Game in 1945).
 In 1944, he earned the National League Most Valuable Player Award.
 As a manager, he compiled a 356–372 record.

 Managerial record

-Later life
+Attempt at Purchasing NBA Team

 In 1957, Marion and business partner Milton Fischman attempted to buy the Minneapolis Lakers of the National Basketball Association from owners Ben Berger and Morris Chalfen with the intention to move the team to Kansas City, Missouri.
 Instead, Berger and Chalfen sold the team to Bob Short, who moved the team to Los Angeles.

+Death

-Marion died of an apparent heart attack on March 15, 2011.
+Marion died of an apparent heart attack on March 15, 2011, at the age of 93.
 He lived in Ladue, Missouri.